fortify/ssc-js-sandbox-docs/_posts/2017-08-03-assignAttributeValueToMultipleVersions.markdown

 ## Setup

-This script creates an attribute with a random name and then saves it's ```id``` for assignment part.
+This script creates an attribute with a random name and then saves it's ```Id``` for assignment part.

 An easy way to get the list of existing attribute defenitions is to run an HTTP GET API call to ```[host:port]/[ssc context]/api/v1/attributeDefinitions```.
 Sniffing the http trafic in the UI is also possible to get the attribute id.